Rod Laver Arena: Commonwealth Games

 Rod Laver was the host venue for the gymnastics competition at the 2006 Commonwealth Games.

 Other sports

 The venue has hosted professional wrestling events such as World Wrestling Entertainment, World Championship Wrestling, World Wrestling All-Stars and World Cup skateboarding.
 In July 2012, the venue hosted its first netball match, when the Melbourne Vixens were forced to move a home semi-final to the arena after their usual home venue was booked for a concert.
 On 10 February 2019, the venue hosted UFC 234: Adesanya vs. Silva.
+On September 23 and 24, 2023, the arena hosted National Hockey League (NHL) pre-season ice hockey when the Arizona Coyotes faced the Los Angeles Kings.

 Esports

 Rod Laver Arena was one of the host venues, along with Margaret Court Arena and Melbourne Arena, for the second Melbourne Esports Open on the weekend of 31 August to 1 September 2019.
 It featured three major regional esports tournaments across League of Legends, Overwatch and Rainbow Six Siege.